Ross College-Grand Rapids North

 Is It Hard to Get Into Ross College-Grand Rapids North?
 Acceptance Rate & Requirements

 As a private institution in Grand Rapids, Michigan, Ross College-Grand Rapids North enrolls students across a range of programs.
-The school reports a graduation rate of roughly 56%.
+The graduation rate is roughly 56%.

 Can I Afford It?